USS Princeton (CG-59)

 USS Princeton (CG-59) is a guided missile cruiser serving in the United States Navy.
 Armed with naval guns and anti-air, anti-surface, and anti-submarine missiles, plus other weapons, she is equipped for surface-to-air, surface-to-surface, and anti-submarine warfare.
 She was previously home to two SH-60B LAMPS Mk III Seahawk helicopters and now carries a pair of the MH-60R version of the Seahawk.
 This warship is named for the Revolutionary War victories over the British by George Washington in and around the town of Princeton, New Jersey.
+She is the oldest Ticonderoga-class cruiser still in active commissioned service as of 2026.

 Princeton was the first Ticonderoga-class cruiser to carry the upgraded AN/SPY-1B radar system.

 Operational history

 USS Princeton follows during the RimPac '90 multinational exercise.

 The ship was commissioned on 11 February 1989 in the Ingalls shipyard in Pascagoula, Mississippi.
 After traveling through the Panama Canal, Princeton was home-ported at the Long Beach Naval Station, California.